perryosa/background-witch/README.md

 Due to lack of data our model still does not give perfect result for all the camera angles.
 With further processing and improvement in our network architecture we are aiming to make it more robust to change.

-# Shadow Generation using bgenie-GAN
-With some modification in loss and architecture we have also achieved shadow and background generation for footwear, our model gives you e-commerce upload ready images.
-Click your picture and upload right away to myntra or amazon in one click.